AndreyBezrukov/SKID/README.md

 # <img src="docs/images/img0.png" style="padding:10px;"  width="1000"/>
 The SKID method enables the rapid determination of experimental sorption isotherms from non-equilibrium gravimetric sorption kinetics data.
 This approach is *ca.* 10 times faster than conventional equilibrium-based isotherm determination methods and has potential for high-throughput testing of sorbent materials.

 The SKID method has been published in the *Chem* peer-reviewed journal ([DOI:10.1016/j.chempr.2024.01.011](https://doi.org/10.1016/j.chempr.2024.01.011)).
-The method has been demonstrated to work for water and C8 aromatics vapors, as well as for CO<sub>2</sub> gas.
+The method has been demonstrated to work for water and C8 aromatics vapours, as well as for CO<sub>2</sub> gas.
 The code used for data analysis and visualizations in the manuscript is available in the [Manuscript](/Manuscript) folder of this GitHub repository.
-Additionally, corresponding data is availabe at Zenodo repository: https://doi.org/10.5281/zenodo.7600754.
+Additionally, corresponding data is availalbe at Zenodo repository: https://doi.org/10.5281/zenodo.7600754.

 ## Graphical User Interface for SKID Data Analysis Software
 To facilitate the adoption of the SKID method, we have developed an easy-to-use Graphical User Interface (GUI) for SKID data analysis software.